kafka-ops/julie/docs/example-yaml.rst

 Example for a descriptor file
 *******************************

-The acutal topology will be defined then in a yaml file like the ones to be found in the example folder of the project.
+The actual topology will be defined in one, or more yaml files.
-The following examples will try and explain the actual functionality a bit more in detail.
+The following examples will explain the functionality a bit more in detail and can also be found in the example folder of the project.

 First Example - Deploying topics only
 -----------